Healthy Eating After 50

 Here’s a tip: Stay away from “empty calories.”
 These are foods and drinks with a lot of calories but not many nutrients—for example, chips, cookies, soda, and alcohol.

 The second eating plan is called the DASH Eating Plan.
 DASH stands for Dietary Approaches to Stop Hypertension.
 DASH is a lot like the Food Patterns, but following this plan can help you lower your blood pressure.
-See For More Information at the end of this AgePage to find out more about DASH.
+See For More Information About Healthy Eating at the end of this AgePage to find out more about DASH.

 How much you should eat depends on how active you are.
 If you eat more calories than your body uses, you gain weight.
 What are calories?
 Calories are a way to count how much energy is in food.
 The energy you get from food helps you do the things you need to do each day.
 Try to choose foods that have a lot of the nutrients you need, but not many calories.